J-Montgomery/rfloat/README.md

 - Add zero unnecessary overhead
 - Be deterministic by default.
 If it compiles, it should be safe unless the user explicitly opts out
 - Be deterministic in all configurations. **rfloat** safely supports dangerous compiler flags like `-ffast-math` and `-funsafe-math-optimizations`, as well as LTO
-- Support modern, IEEE-754 compliant architectures.
+- Support all modern, IEEE-754 compliant architectures.
 Supporting platforms without IEEE-754 floats is explicitly a non-goal

 Other libraries like [streflop](https://github.com/abma/streflop) are sensitive to compiler flags or impose additional overheads.